semrush/intergalactic/website/docs/components/color-picker/color-picker.md

     ![Selected color in the plain picker](static/cp-plain-select-states.png)

-- If the `Plain` type is used with a select, the title is not used inside the dropdown with the palette.
-However, the `Plain` component itself may have an optional title.
+- If the `Inline` type is used with a select, the title is not used inside the dropdown with the palette.
+However, the `Inline` component itself may have an optional title.
 If a title is used, we recommend using the name: "Select a color".
 - Dropdown closes when you click outside of its area, or when you click the trigger again.

 @## Keyboard support